xiaoyifang/goldendict-ng/howto/how to use .clang-format to format the code.md

 # Goal

-the project has included a .clang-format as the code guildline.
+the project has included a .clang-format as the code guideline.

 # How to use this file